Project Management - A Tree Swing Story

 6. Sales

 The product, even though it’s not workable, will be sold as working and bug-free software.
-The sales team can start their job by exaggerating its features.
+The sales team can now over-advertise what the product can do to get a good deal.

 7. Documentation